Cathy Reed: Career

 Chris and Cathy Reed initially began with singles skating, before deciding to skate together when Cathy was 12.
 They approached Shae-Lynn Bourne and she became their coach, along with Nikolai Morozov, who choreographed their first program.
 They trained in Hackensack, New Jersey.
 The Reeds won the novice ice dancing title at the 2006 U.S. Championships.
 They decided to represent Japan beginning in the 2006–07 season.
 While novice national champions are usually given a chance to compete on the Junior Grand Prix, Cathy Reed was too old at the time of their win to compete as a junior internationally.
 The Reeds accepted an offer to compete for Japan, advancing immediately to the senior level.

 After advancing to the senior level, they placed fourth at the 2006 Golden Spin of Zagreb, and second at the 2007 Japan Championships behind Nozomi Watanabe and Akiyuki Kido.
 At the 2007 Four Continents, they placed 7th, ahead of several teams who had been competing as seniors much longer.

 Reed underwent knee surgery twice after tearing the meniscus in his knee, and later tearing the medial collateral ligament.
 He was off the ice for five months.

 Making their Grand Prix debut, the Reeds placed 9th at the 2007 Skate America and 8th at the 2007 NHK Trophy.
 They won the Japanese national championships.
 They repeated their 7th-place finish at the Four Continents, and then placed 16th at the 2008 Worlds.
 They represented Japan at the 2010 Winter Olympics in Vancouver, finishing in 17th place.
 They won the silver medal at the 2011 Asian Winter Games.

 The Reeds finished 5th at both the NHK Trophy and Skate America during the 2012–13 season.
 They were named in the Japanese team to the 2014 Winter Olympics in Sochi, and 2015 Worlds, where they finished outside the top 20.

+Coaching career

-After the 2014–15 figure skating season, Cathy retired from competitive figure skating and now works as a coach and choreographer.
+After the 2014–15 figure skating season, Reed retired from competitive figure skating and now works as a coach and choreographer; she coaches ice dance as well as skating skills for singles skaters.
 She is currently based at the Kinoshita Academy in Uji, Kyoto.
+She has spoken about the challenges of teaching ice dance in Japan, as there are relatively few rinks and singles skating is more popular, making it difficult for teams to find time on the ice to practice.
+As a choreographer, she takes inspiration from both Japanese and international dance and theater styles.

 Her current and former students include: